rqmartins73/bluexport/README.md

 - `./bluexport.sh -snapdel IBMi75_snap`   ---- Deletes the snapshot named IBMi75_snap.

 - `./bluexport.sh -snaplsall`   ---- It will list to terminal and log file all existent snapshots in all Workspaces.

+- `./bluexport.sh -imglsall`   ---- It will list to terminal and log file all existent Captured Images in all Workspaces.
 <br>

 > [!NOTE]